ryanwild/ryanwild/README.md

 # Ryan Wild

-I am a Fullstack Software Engineer with a passion for building upon Linux systems and Open Source.
+A Fullstack Software Engineer with a passion for building upon Linux systems and Open Source.

 Web performance and user experience is what I focus on most.

 For more information contact me: